Skip to content

 Audio generated by DropInBlog's Blog Voice AI™ may have slight pronunciation nuances.
 Learn more

-Six Tips for Layout Design by Tricia Morris
+Six Tips for Layout Design

 Have you ever had the sense that your finished layouts felt a little "off"?
+To ensure success, stick with the following six principles when creating scrapbook pages with our bonus page formulas and monthly page kit instructions.

 1. Focal Images